FORGE'd in FIRE II: The Formation of Magnetically-Dominated Quasar Accretion Disks from Cosmological Initial Conditions: Introduction

 This leaves some crucial questions unresolved, however.
 For one, it has been known for decades that if one simply extrapolates an SS73 disk to large radii with quasar-level luminosities, then outside a few hundred gravitational radii ($\sim 10^{-4}-10^{-3}$\,pc, much smaller than typical ISM or even obscuring ``torus'' scales), it would naively become gravitationally unstable and should rapidly fragment rather than fueling the BH \citep{shlosman:inefficient.viscosities,shlosman:midscale.accretion,goodman:qso.disk.selfgrav}.
 Moreover, the properties of the disks in the models above (including both analytic models and traditional ``accretion disk'' simulations which can only extend to some modest number of gravitational radii from the BH), and even ``which type of disk'' one actually has, depend fundamentally on the ``outer boundary conditions'' set by larger-scale inflows into the accretion disk region.
 Most notably, the accretion rate $\dot{M}$ itself is simply taken as some constant input, and this has a major effect on the qualitative properties of the disks in the models above.
 But even for a fixed $\dot{M}$, one can imagine different distributions of angular momentum of inflowing material, which can produce qualitatively distinct phenomena (including e.g.\ warps, precessions, flips, or dynamical instabilities, if not highly coherent and close-to-circular; see \citealt{scheuer:1996.bh.acc.disk.alignment,nayakshin:2005.warped.disk.obsc,hobbs:2009.mw.nucdisk.sim}).
-And both the magnetic flux and geometry of the magnetic fields (e.g.\ primarily toroidal or poloidal,\footnote{In this manuscript, we will often refer to cylindrical radial/azimuthal/vertical coordinates $R$, $\phi$, $z$, defined with respect to the angular momentum vector of the inner accretion disk and centered on the SMBH (so $\hat{z}$ points along the angular momentum vector and $\hat{\phi}$ points in the rotation direction).
-Given our focus, we will generally use the terms toroidal and azimuthal interchangeably (and likewise for poloidal and vertical).
-We distinguish the spherical radius/distance $r$ from the cylindrical radius $R$.} tangled or coherent) generally must be assumed.
+And both the magnetic flux and geometry of the magnetic fields (e.g.\ primarily toroidal or poloidal, tangled or coherent) generally must be assumed.
 Likewise, many other possible boundary condition effects are often ignored -- for example, the effects of global gravitational modes (e.g.\ coherent eccentric/lopsided disk modes) sourced by external perturbations or collective effects of stars at larger radii outside the disk \citep{hopkins:m31.disk,hopkins:zoom.sims,daa:20.hyperrefinement.bh.growth}.
 As a result, historical simulations of ``strongly magnetized disks'' \citep[for example][]{gaburov:2012.public.moving.mesh.code,forgan:2017.mhd.gravitoturb.sims,ju:2017.mri.acc.disks.with.spiral.modes,white:2019.mad.disk.sims,mishra:2020.elevated.disks.sims.strongly.sensitive.initial.beta,kudoh:2020.strong.b.field.agn.acc.disk.sims.compare}, while crucial for understanding the internal evolution, structure, dynamics, and variability of such disks, must adopt critical parameters like the magnetic flux ad-hoc in their initial conditions and so cannot answer the question of whether or not such disks {\em should} or even {\em could} arise in real quasars and AGN.
 Doing so would require a self-consistent predictive model that follows the gas flows and magnetic field dynamics, star formation and feedback on much larger (galactic and intergalactic) scales, all the way down to the BH accretion disk scales.